-Head Coach • Second Year • UC Riverside '77
+Head Coach • Fifth Year • UC Riverside '77

-Tim Walsh, offensive coordinator and quarterbacks coach at the United States Military Academy the last two seasons, was named Cal Poly's 16th head football coach on Jan.
-9, 2009, and guided the Mustangs to a 4-7 mark in his first campaign.
+Tim Walsh, offensive coordinator and quarterbacks coach at the United States Military Academy for two seasons, was named Cal Poly's 16th head football coach on Jan.
+9, 2009, and, after guiding the Mustangs to a 4-7 mark in his first campaign, turned it around with three consecutive winning seasons, a Great West Conference title in 2011 and, in his fourth year at the helm of the Mustangs, a share of the Big Sky Conference crown and an NCAA Division I Football Championship Subdivision playoff berth in 2012.

-"Tim Walsh brings all of the qualities we were looking for in a head coach for our football team," Cal Poly director of athletics Alison Cone said.
+"Tim Walsh brings all of the qualities we were looking for in a head coach for our football team," then-Cal Poly director of athletics Alison Cone said of his hiring.
 "He is a quality leader who understands the unique culture at Cal Poly.
 He knows how to help young men reach their potential in the classroom, as citizens, and on the football field.
 We had several outstanding applicants from which to choose, but I am thrilled we were able to hire a person with such outstanding credentials to direct our program.

-"He has the ability to continue the success the Cal Poly football program has enjoyed the last six years and that the community and the university will be proud of and excited to support," Cone added.
+"He has the ability to continue the success the Cal Poly football program has enjoyed ... and that the community and the university will be proud of and excited to support," Cone added.

-Walsh replaced Rich Ellerson, the Mustangs' head football coach for the last eight seasons.
+Walsh replaced Rich Ellerson, the Mustangs' head football coach for eight seasons.
 Ellerson was named head coach at Army on Dec.
 26, 2008.

 "We had several outstanding applicants from which to choose, but I am thrilled we were able to hire a person with such outstanding credentials to direct this program," Cone said of Walsh.
-"He is a high-character, high-quality individual who will bring great passion and enthusiasm to our campus."
+"He is a high-character, high-quality individual who brings great passion and enthusiasm to our campus."

-Walsh has compiled a 121-89 record in 19 seasons as a college head coach, including four years at Sonoma State (27-14 from 1989-92), 14 more seasons at Portland State (90-68 from 1993-2006) and one at Cal Poly (4-7 in 2009).
+Walsh has compiled a 143-101 record in 22 seasons as a college head coach, including four years at Sonoma State (27-14 from 1989-92), 14 more seasons at Portland State (90-68 from 1993-2006) and four at Cal Poly (26-19 from 2009-12).
 He guided Sonoma State to the Northern California Athletic Conference title in 1991 (ending UC Davis' streak of 20 consecutive conference titles), a pair of NCAA Division II playoff berths while at Sonoma State and four more postseason berths while at Portland State.

 "I have a tremendous working knowledge of Cal Poly, its history and current status," said Walsh.
 "The combination of a tremendous academic university, a tremendous area to recruit and live, and a football program that's winning all added up to a great opportunity for me.